Azure/Enterprise-Scale/docs/reference/adventureworks/README.md

 ## Pre-requisites

 To deploy this ARM template, your user/service principal must have Owner permission at the Tenant root.
-See the following [instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin) on how to grant access.
+See the following [instructions](../../EnterpriseScale-Setup-azure.md) on how to grant access.

 ### Optional prerequisites

 The deployment experience in Azure portal allows you to bring in existing (preferably empty) subscriptions dedicated for platform management, connectivity and identity.
 It also allows you to bring existing subscriptions that can be used as the initial landing zones for your applications.

-To learn how to create new subscriptions programatically, please visit this [link](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription).
+To learn how to create new subscriptions programmatically, please visit this [link](https://docs.microsoft.com/azure/cost-management-billing/manage/programmatically-create-subscription).

-To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/en-us/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).
+To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).

 ## What will be deployed?